reneincer/datasciencecoursera/GettingDataProject/README.md

 ### Final Data

-After the information was processed, we could assing better names to features with the following code:
+After the information was processed, we could assing better names to features.
+For all those that starts with *t*, I used paste function and substring to replace the t with *time* word, and the *f* replaced by fastFourier.
+I realized this with the following code:

 ```{r}
 allDataMelted$variable = gsub('\\.','',allDataMelted$variable)